 Titanium’s attractive properties and inherent corrosion resistance is due to its adherent protective oxide film that is chemically stable over a wide range of applications, from highly oxidizing to mild conditions.
 Because of these favorable qualities, Titanium alloys are usually expected to resist most natural water conditions and common salt solutions, chlorides, sulfates, silicates, phosphates, nitrates, carbonates, and others that have a pH range of 3-12.
 When compared to Stainless Steels, Titanium does not demonstrate the same susceptibility to stress corrosion from chlorides, making the material well suited for seawater, brine applications, and other similar instances.

-Applications for Titanium range from offshore rig ballast tanks, fire suppression systems, and often steam condensers, and pressure vessels within the oil & gas, industrial, and power generation industries.
+Applications for Titanium range from offshore rig ballast tanks, fire suppression systems, steam condensers, and pressure vessels within the oil & gas, industrial, and power generation industries.
 Titanium’s immunity to seawater provides reliability, long-term proven life-cycle cost and reduction or complete elimination of maintenance.

-The U.S. Navy is incorporating Titanium in many of the department’s vessels for onboard equipment such as tanks, piping, doors, and hatches due to escalating maintenance and repair costs, caused by extremely harsh seawater environments.
+The U.S. Navy is incorporating Titanium in many of the department’s vessels for onboard equipment such as tanks, piping, doors, and hatches due to escalating maintenance and repair costs caused by extremely harsh seawater environments.

 In terms of the Titanium grades, the most common is Titanium Grade 2, a very ductile grade that allows for easy fabrication of parts and excellent crevice corrosion for seawater applications up to 180°F (82°C).
 Titanium 6Al-4V Grade 5 is a general-purpose Titanium alloy that offers higher strength, good corrosion resistance, but slightly inferior to Grade 2.
 For significantly better crevice corrosion resistance at temperatures in excess of 500°F (260°C), Titanium Grade 7 is viable, with Titanium Grade 12 being a low cost alternative due its 0.8% Nickel and 0.3% Molybdenum chemistry.